MaayanLab/clustergrammer/README.md

 # clustergrammer.js

 Clustergrammer.js is an interactive clustergram/heatmap matrix visualization tool implemented in D3.js.
-A live example of Clustergrammer.js that includes an interactive demo can be seen [here](http://amp.pharm.mssm.edu/clustergrammer/) and a screenshot is show below.
+A live example that includes an interactive demo can be seen [here](http://amp.pharm.mssm.edu/clustergrammer/) and a screenshot is show below.

 [![demo_screenshot](img/demo_screenshot.png "demo_screenshot.png")](http://amp.pharm.mssm.edu/clustergrammer/)

 The project began as an extension of this example http://bost.ocks.org/mike/miserables/.

-Some of clustergrammer's features include:
+Some of clustergrammer's interacive features include:

 - zooming/panning
 - row/column reordering based on sum/variance/clustering etc.